nus-cs2103/website-base/admin/tp-tasks-fragment.md

 * Acceptable values %%e.g., If a command takes a person name as a parameter, what inputs are accepted as valid person names?%% Some example aspect to consider:
   * Which formats are allowed for dates, times, telephone numbers, etc.?
-  * How does extra/leading/trailing spaces affect the value -- for instance is 'John Doe' same as 'John&nbsp;&nbsp;&nbsp;Doe' (note the multiple spaces in the second name)?
+  * How does extra/leading/trailing spaces affect the value -- for instance is 'John Doe' same as 'John&nbsp;&nbsp;&nbsp;Doe' (note the multiple spaces in the middle of the name)?
   * How does UPPER/lower case affects values -- is `John Doe` same as `john doe`?
   * It's not enough to state 'valid name'; you need to specify what rules will be used to determine if the input is a valid name.
 * Error message if the value is not acceptable